matthias-geier/cargobull/README.md

 As a sidenote, the proc takes all arguments passed as params into the **Cargobull::Dispatch.call** method.
 For the rack server, this is a hash.
 Other servers building on Cargobull may pass in more data.

+This method must return an array of all arguments.

 ### transform_out